10 Rules of Studying Every Software Developer Should Follow

 Being a self-taught programmer, I already knew what I had to do and how to learn efficiently and quickly.

-In this post, I will go over ten rules that I follow whenever I have to learn something new.
+In this post, I will go over ten rules of studying that I follow whenever I have to learn something new.

 Try recalling them when you are doing mundane activities like doing the dishes, going out to the store, or taking a shower.